CivicActions/nebula/What18FWillLookForInRFQResponse.md

 It is procurement law to have an objective process, using objective criteria that is communicated to public.
 There is surprisingly little detail about the criteria in the proposal except, "the Quoter must demonstrate that they followed the U.S. Digital Services Playbook by providing evidence in the repository."

-2) Quoters demonstrating a user-driven build will score higher than any features or execution.
+**2) Quoters demonstrating a user-driven build will score higher than any features or execution.**

 The biggest critique of government IT is that it builds the wrong things, that are not useful to real users.